Algebraic-Programming/HyperDAG_DB/tools/HyperDAG_generator/README.txt

 "-output": describes the name of the output file where the hyperDAG is written.
 If not specified, the default name is "output.txt"

 "-input": if used, then instead of randomly generating a matrix, the input matrix is read from a text file.
 The input parameter describes the name of the input file to read the matrix from.
-The input file is expected to be in a MatrixMarket "pattern" format.
+The input file is expected to be in a MatrixMarket-like "coordinate pattern general" format (briefly described at the end of this file), with columns/rows indexed from 0 by default.
 Can only be used in fine-grained (SpMV, SpMVExp, kNN, CG) modes.

 "-N" : describes the number of rows/columns in the square matrix (in SpMV, SpMVExp, kNN and CG mode) or the number of nodes in the random DAG (ER, fixedIN and expectedIn mode).
 If not specified, the default value is 10 in any mode.